M2 (Warsaw): First plans

 The first plans presumed that following the completion of the central branch, an extension to Bemowo could be complete by 2017, and followed by an offshoot extension to Bródno by 2020.
 Following these proposals the Warsaw city council analysed the concept of extending the M2 metro line in both directions simultaneously although in smaller increments.
 It was assumed the extensions to Księcia Janusza and Trocka would be opened to public use by 2017.

 Białołęka project

 On 14 December 2011 the Białołęka district council adopted an official resolution for the alteration of the planned M2 metro line route.
-The resolution proposed the removal of the Bródno metro station by Kondratowicza and Rembiielińska streets.
+The resolution proposed the removal of the Bródno metro station by Kondratowicza and Rembielińska streets.
 The new concept suggested the continuation of the line north past Kondratowicza street, routing the metro line to a newly proposed metro station by the Trasa Toruńska highway and Głębocka street.

 In April 2013 the proposed M2 metro line extension was declined.
 The main allegations concerned inconsistencies between the projects and the provision of local spatial development plans and the lack of appropriate documents describing the impact of the investment on groundwater.